 5. Nuku Island

-Admittedly, this is not the best snorkelling spot in Vava’u, but it’s a cool place that many snorkel tours show to guests.
+Admittedly, Nuku Island is not the best snorkelling spot in Vava’u, but it’s a cool place that some snorkelling and whale swimming tours show to guests.
 The beautiful spot has a small beach, as well as a few fish to check out when snorkelling.
 Look out for elusive eels that can sometimes be spotted in the sand.

-For more excellent snorkelling straight from the resort, try Mounu Island Resort which has good snorkelling straight off the beach from just about any fale on the island where it’s possible to see a range of fish and coral.
+For more excellent snorkelling straight from the resort, try Mounu Island Resort which has good snorkelling off the beach from just about any fale on the island.
+You’ll likely see a range of fish and coral.
 The resort can also arrange boat tours for snorkelling at some of the snorkelling spots already listed in this article.

 9. Tongan Beach Resort